 - 5.1 Consultation has taken place with Executive Members, Service Providers and tenants throughout the year.
 Where schemes have had a significant impact on a particular group of tenants or subsequently had a material impact on the HRA budget, the Council has endeavoured to undertake a thorough consultation with tenants.
 For example, the Council usually stages additional, frequent drop-in sessions and Court Voices meetings where tenants are encouraged to raise any concerns thus allowing a forum for further consultation.
 It was through Court Voices that tenants, in conjunction with Housing Officers, compiled a list of specific needs which were then considered and approved as part of the HRA element of the Council's Capital Strategy.
-Examples of this include works on the Old Mill, Violet Hill and Hopwood Court Conservatories, installation or improvement of sensory gardens and improvements to communal areas. - 5.2 A key element of this consultation process is the consideration of the HRA budget by the Governance, Strategy and Resource Scrutiny Board.
-The Committee considered the HRA budget at its meeting on 26 January 2024 and was content to commend the report to Cabinet without amendment along with its progression to Cabinet and Council.
+Examples of this include works on the Old Mill, Violet Hill and Hopwood Court Conservatories, installation or improvement of sensory gardens and improvements to communal areas. - A key element of this consultation process is the consideration of the HRA budget by the Governance, Strategy and Resource Scrutiny Board.
+The Committee considered the HRA budget at its meeting on 26 January 2024 and was content to commend the report to Cabinet without amendment.
+Cabinet subsequently approved the report at its meeting on 12 February 2024 and commended it to Council also without amendment.